 —Alice Lee in WordPress.com: Designing An Inclusive Illustration Brand

 Automattic is at the beginning of a journey to imagine how design and inclusion are necessarily connected.
-We’ve been studying the tech ecosystem and how it works inclusively and excludingly through four projects we’ve launched thus far:
+We’ve been studying the tech ecosystem and how it works inclusively and excludingly through five projects we’ve launched thus far:

 - Design.blog/ 50 thought leaders contributing essays on design, inclusion, +/- tech in Community, Creativity, Culture, Health, Leadership, and Product.